 You can also create new Issue Link type columns in the risk management table for additional relationships you may want to describe between risks and other issues.

 The “Traceability” column then provides an overview of all the links between a risk and other issues including the “Mitigation Links” and the “Verification Links”.

 In the “Traceability” column you can see all the links related to one risk, including the following Risk Manager link types:

 a. “is mitigated by” – link type describes connection between a mitigation action and a risk, e.g. risk is mitigated by some software development project issue;

 b. “is verified by” – link type describes connection between a verification action and a mitigation action, e.g. a mitigation action is verified by some verification action or test case;

 c. “is caused by” – link type describes that this Hazard has been caused by another issue, e.g. some mitigation actions can cause new hazards to appear in the project;

 d. all other available Jira link types that can be used as needed, e.g. link types like “is blocked” , “duplicate” , etc.

 You can create a new mitigation action or a verification issue while describing a new risk.
 To do that, just use “+” button on the right edge of the “Mitigation Links” or the “Verification Links” column in edit mode.

 Clicking the “+” button will open a “Create new issue” window.
 After submitting the new issue, the link between issue and risk will be automatically added and it will be visible in the table as well.
-In this way, you can continue managing risks and post some new issues to other projects at the same time.
+This feature supports managing risks and posting new issues to other projects at the same time from the risk project.